hyperspy/hyperspy/doc/user_guide/install.rst

    `User Guide <https://docs.continuum.io/anaconda/index#user-guide>`_ for details.

 #.
-Then install HyperSpy executing the following `conda` command in the Anaconda
+Then install HyperSpy executing the following `conda` commands in the Anaconda
    Prompt, Linux/Mac Terminal or Microsoft Windows Command Prompt.
 (This depends on your OS and how you have installed Anaconda, see the `Anaconda User Guide <https://docs.continuum.io/anaconda/index#user-guide>`_) for